clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Basic Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 1085.05 seconds
 ```
-* Use the terminal on the attackbox to execute nmap -sU -F -v 10.10.145.131.
 * A new service has been installed on the target since the last scan.
+* Use the terminal on the attacking machine to execute `nmap -sU -F -v 10.10.145.131`.
 ```
 Starting Nmap 7.60 ( https://nmap.org ) at 2023-12-15 11:11 GMT
 Initiating ARP Ping Scan at 11:11